scrum101/scrum101.github.io/glossary.md

 **Sprint Goal**: aka Sprint Theme, the key focus of the work for a single sprint.

-**Sprint Planning**: a meeting between the Team and the Product Owner to plan the sprint and arrive at an agreement on the commitment.
+**Sprint Planning**<a name="sprint-planning"></a>: a meeting between the Team and the Product Owner to plan the sprint and arrive at an agreement on the commitment.

 **Sprint Task**: a single small item of work that helps one particular story reach completion.